Ashok-0003/repo-3/Overview/DevOps/UAT-Environment-Provisioning-Guide/UAT-Data-Workload-Deployment-Steps/UAT-Data-workload-for-Blueprint-3-(Data-Quality-Management-with-MDS).md

 |Virtual Machine with SQL database  |vmcpddatauatwe05|

 ## Deployment of Data Infrastructure in following order.
-### Please pay your attention to keep the proper order of activities to avoid getting errors due to lack of secrets in KeyVault.

 1. Run the pipeline [Deployment of master infra pipeline](https://dev.azure.com/TASMUCP/TASMU%20Central%20Platform/_build?definitionId=1559)